GeorgeNAL/NALathletics-blog/_posts/2021-06-29-track-field-olympic-trials-youtube-views.md

 ![USA Track & Field Olympic Trials: Total views per event group on NBCSports YouTube]({{ "/assets/img/track-field-olympic-trials-nbcsports-youtube-totals.jpg" | relative_url }})
 {: .blog-center-image}

-In terms of average number of viewers per clip, throws were right between sprints and mid-distance.
+In terms of average number of viewers per clip, throws were closer to sprints than mid-distance.
 That’s a pretty solid demand signal for more throwing content.
 And it’s not just the Ryan Crouser effect: the clip of his world record had only 100,000 more views than DeAnna Price’s American record, and 150,000 more than a clip of shot putters Raven Saunders and Jessica Ramsey.

 ![USA Track & Field Olympic Trials: Average views per event group on NBCSports YouTube]({{ "/assets/img/track-field-olympic-trials-nbcsports-youtube-averages.jpg" | relative_url }})
 {: .blog-center-image}